National Sleep Foundation: Sleep in America Poll

 NSF has conducted a national poll called Sleep in America Poll to catalog the state of sleep in America since 1991.
 This poll provides valuable information to the public, sleep community and the media on specific topics of interest.
 Past Sleep In America poll data and results are available on the NSF's website.

 The NSF Sleep in America poll began providing evidence of the size and scope of the American sleep problem in 1991.
 The 2002 Sleep in America poll (1,010 people surveyed) first suggested that as many as 47 million Americans were risking injury and health problems because they were not sleeping enough.
-Media coverage of 2002 Sleep in America poll suggested a sleep "crisis" and an "epidemic," and included headlines suacha as "Epidemic of daytime sleepiness linked to increased feelings of anger, stress and pessimism."
+Media coverage of 2002 Sleep in America poll suggested a sleep "crisis" and an "epidemic," and included headlines such as "Epidemic of daytime sleepiness linked to increased feelings of anger, stress and pessimism."
 Again, in NSF's 2005 Sleep in America poll, it reported that half of adults report frequent sleep problems and 77 percent reported a partner with a sleep problem, with snoring being the most common complaint.

 The Centers for Disease Control (CDC) declared insufficient sleep a "public health epidemic" in 2014.